apache/nuttx/configs/same70-xplained/README.txt

   some extra Arduino connectors to raise the Click shield so that it clears the RJ45.

+  This may be a problem only for me because the Arduino connectors that I soldered onto the SAME70-Xplained are short (around 10mm clearance from the board).
+Taller headers might clear the RJ45 connector (around 15mm).

-  NOTE:  Mikroelektronika provides two different click shields:  A UNO style shield with two click mikroBUSes and a larget Mega shield with three click mikroBUSes.
+  NOTE:  Mikroelektronika provides two different click shields:  A UNO style shield with two click mikroBUSes and a larger Mega shield with three click mikroBUSes.
 The above discusses on the UNO shield.
 I know that the serial ports, at least, differ on the two shields.

+  UPDATE: And it appears the that Mega shield is *not* compatible with the SAME70-Xplained.
+I am told that the SPI in mikroBUS slots does not connect to pins on the  SAME70-Xplained that can support the SPI communications.
+  Avoid this triple mikroBUS shield!

 Tickless OS
 ===========